 One of the most famous dining establishments in New Orleans, Commander’s is loved by both visitors and locals.
 With many James Beard Awards, as well as many other accolades, the restaurant became a culinary legend under the late Ella Brennan and has carried on to continued success under Ella’s daughter Ti and her niece Lally.

-Located in downtown New Orleans, this Japanese restaurant with an extraordinary twist – they don’t have a menu.
+Located in downtown New Orleans, this Japanese restaurant has an extraordinary twist – they don’t have a menu.
 That’s because Yo Nashi specializes in omakase, a multi-course meal consisting of eight to 10 dishes selected by the chef.
 This allows for the use of only the finest, freshest seasonal ingredients and ensures that each dining experience is truly one of a kind.
 Feeling less splurge-y?
-Check out their new happy hour, running Thurs – Mon from 5 p.m. – 6:30 p.m., which features half-price beer and sake by the glass, as well as a selection of a-la-carte dishes for those wanting to experience a smaller version of the full omakase experience.
+Check out their new happy hour, running Thursday – Monday from 5 p.m. – 6:30 p.m., which features half-price beer and sake by the glass, as well as a selection of a-la-carte dishes for those wanting to experience a smaller version of the full omakase experience.

-Also located in the Four Seasons, Louisiana-native Chef Donald Link’s Chemin a la Mer epitomizes the idea of a meal with a view.
+Also located in the Four Seasons, Louisiana-native Chef Donald Link’s Chemin à la Mer epitomizes the idea of a meal with a view.
 Alongside its gorgeous interior and unique marble bar, the restaurant boasts a panoramic window with a view of the Mississippi River.
 This view is only complimented by Link’s culinary experience, which combines the many culinary influences of Louisiana with French techniques and Caribbean flavors to create a truly special meal.
-Best of all, Chemin a la Mer serves breakfast, lunch and dinner, and is also home to an oyster bar.
+Best of all, Chemin à la Mer serves breakfast, lunch, and dinner, and is also home to an oyster bar.

 If looking for upscale seafood, GW Fins is the place.
 The menu changes daily to ensure freshness and seasonality.
 Since 2001, the restaurant has received many accolades, including yearly Wine Spectator Awards of Excellence.
 Don’t skip the bread!